 Running a business successfully means raising the bar once you achieve your goals.
 This usually means expanding to another area, country, or even continent.
 However, going global can be tricky even for big and powerful companies.

-Mercedes Benz, for example, tried to attract their Chinese customers by launching the brand under the name “Bensi.”
-Little did the automotive giant know that it means “rush to die” in China, which isn’t exactly the best way to promote a car.
+Mercedes-Benz, for example, tried to attract Chinese customers by launching the brand” Unfortunately, the automotive giant didn’t know that it means “rush to die” in Chinese, which isn’t exactly the best way to promote a car.

 The moral of the story?

 If you don’t want to scare off or alienate your target audience, you need to plan your international expansion carefully.
-This implies finding a way to overcome cultural and language barriers: that is where outsourcing translation services can help you.
+This means finding a way to overcome cultural and language barriers: that is where outsourcing translation services can help you.

 A word of warning

-Before embarking on this overseas, intercontinental, and transcultural journey, it’s essential to take a couple of factors into consideration.
+Before embarking on this overseas, intercontinental, and transcultural journey into outsourcing translation, there are a couple of factors to take into consideration.

 - Is your product the right fit for the targeted market and culture?
-Apart from doing some business research, it would be a good idea to have a couple of local associates who understand the situation in the area.
+Apart from doing some business research, it is a good idea to have a couple of local associates who understand the situation on the ground.
 They can provide you with their first-hand account of how things work there.

-- Is the infrastructure right?
-Many western companies take good roads, a stable internet connection, and a supply chain for granted.
-In certain parts of the world, all this is not available.
-And again, you need someone who knows the ropes and who can tell you how feasible your business idea is.
+- Is the infrastructure suitable?
+The supply chain you take for granted in your country might not be there in another.
+Again, you need someone who knows the ropes and who can tell you how feasible your business idea is.

 - What about dealing with bureaucratic red tape?
-Setting up a business in another country in which you don’t understand laws and regulations requires support from experts.
+Setting up a business in another country where you don’t understand the laws and regulations requires support from experts.

-Maybe it seems that having a team of in-house translators is the best idea because contractors tend to have hefty hourly rates.
+Having a team of in-house translators might seem like the best idea, seeing as contractors tend to have hefty hourly rates.

-But the thing is that you might need to localize your website and other materials for different markets.
-This means that you’d need to hire a couple of translators to cover different languages.
+But you might need to localize your website and other materials for a number of markets.
+This means that you’d have to hire translators to cover each language.

-Secondly, think about whether you’ll need their services constantly to the same extent, or it will be a project-based thing.
-Once you localize a majority of your resources, you will practically keep the people on your payroll all the time.
-Instead of that, you can outsource only when you need something done and pay only for a predefined amount of work.
+Secondly, think about whether you’ll permanently need their services or whether it will be a project-based thing.
+Once you have localized a majority of your resources, you will still have people on your payroll all the time.
+Alternatively, you could outsource to experienced translation professionals only when you need something done and then pay just for a predefined amount of work.

-And let’s forget that with an in-house team, you’d have to hire a project manager to coordinate all tasks that need to be done.
+And don’t forget that with an in-house team, you’d have to hire a project manager to coordinate all tasks that need to be done.

-Professional translation agencies have a lot of experience based on which they develop their work processes.
-This means that an agency will assess your project, streamline the workload, and deliver it much faster than that would be the case with an in-house team.
+Professional translation agencies have a lot of experience in developing their work processes.
+This means that an agency will assess your project, streamline the workload, and deliver it much faster than an in-house team would.

 Given that agencies have a number of expert translators available, it’s much easier for them to be flexible and pick the best people for the job.